-In December 2020, the Company entered into a definitive agreement and plan of merger to acquire all the outstanding common units of TC PipeLines, LP not beneficially owned by TC Energy or its affiliates in exchange for TC Energy common shares.
-Upon close of the transaction on March 3, 2021, TC PipeLines, LP common unitholders received 0.70 TC Energy common shares for each issued and outstanding publicly-held TC PipeLines, LP common unit representing, in aggregate, 37,955,093 TC Energy common shares.
-As a result, TC PipeLines, LP became an indirect, wholly-owned subsidiary of TC Energy.
+In December 2020, TC Energy and wholly-owned subsidiaries of the Company entered into a definitive agreement and plan of merger to acquire all the outstanding common units of TC PipeLines, LP not beneficially owned by TC Energy or its affiliates, including TCPL, in exchange for TC Energy common shares.
+Upon close of the transaction on March 3, 2021, TC PipeLines, LP common unitholders received 0.70 TC Energy common shares for each issued and outstanding publicly-held TC PipeLines, LP common unit.
+The steps of the acquisition included the issuance of 37,955,095 common shares of TCPL to TC Energy for \$2,063 million, net of transaction costs.
+As a result, TC PipeLines, LP became an indirect, wholly-owned subsidiary of TCPL.